UweGerdes/docker-compare-layouts/README.md

 ## Changelog

+0.5.4: use firefox-esr and slimerjs v0.10

-0.5.3 bug fixing, better logging, integration in other project
+0.5.3: bug fixing, better logging, integration in other project

-0.5.2 refactoring
+0.5.2: refactoring